RobinStamer/Exalted-Characters/fallout/rules.markdown

  * 38 dots in Abilities
  * Ignore the Appearance/Essence rule
  * When purchasing a Taint Charm the player selects the non-Taint or Taint version.
 They may optionally pay the BP cost to switch later on.
+ * Charm fixes:
+    * Scribbling the Old Laws: The -3e penalty may be also be negated if the law deals with "destruction", "decay" or "depletion of resources".
+The -1e penalty does not apply to groups mostly composed of ghouls.
+    * Morale-Shattering Method: No prereqs.

 #Lunars